Healthcare in Saudi Arabia

 Medical insurance is mandatory for all expats in Saudi Arabia.
 In fact, to renew your residency permit (Iqama), you must first show proof of insurance coverage for the year.

-Consider having a look at their offers according to your needs and get a free quote.
+Consider having a look at their offers to see if they fit your needs and get a free quote.

-As we've mentioned earlier, for many expats, medical insurance is covered in their compensation package upon employment.
+As we've mentioned earlier, medical insurance is covered in many expats' compensation packages upon employment.
 It is wise to fully understand the type of coverage being offered and if that same coverage would be given to your dependents.

 Medical insurance policies range from very cheap and affordable to rather expensive.
 Each policy depends on the insurance company.
-You will find that the cheaper insurance policies are not accepted in many of the bigger, well-known healthcare facilities in the region, but rather a very short list of smaller-scale cheaper alternative options will accept it.
-Also, they tend to discount the services rather than cover, leaving you to co-payment for services.
+You will find that cheaper insurance policies are not accepted in many of the bigger, well-known healthcare facilities in the region, but a very short list of smaller-scale, cheaper alternative options will accept it.
+Also, they tend to discount the services rather than cover them, leaving you to co-payment for services.

 Alternatively, the more expensive medical insurance policies are widely accepted across the region.
-They tend to offer exclusive fee coverage, as well as perks, including private hospital rooms, annual prescription lenses, specialized treatments including alternative procedures like chiropractic rehabilitation and acupuncture, to list a few.
+They tend to offer exclusive fee coverage, as well as perks, including private hospital rooms, annual prescription lenses, and specialized treatments, including alternative procedures like chiropractic rehabilitation and acupuncture, to list a few.

 Healthcare for women in Saudi Arabia